YellowOnion/steam-runtime-tools/README.md

 (Or put them in different locations and pass the `--sysroot` and `--tarball` options to `./sysroot/run-in-sysroot.py`.)

-If your build environment has `libcapsule-tools-relocatable` available but uninstalled, you can unpack them with `dpkg-deb -x` and use something
-like:

-    meson \
-        --prefix=$(pwd)/_build/relocatable-install \
-        -Drelocatable=true \
-        -Drelocatabledir=./usr/lib/libcapsule/relocatable \
-        _build
-    ninja -C _build
-    meson test -v -C _build             # optional rm -fr $(pwd)/_build/relocatable-install
-    ninja -C _build install

-Alternatively, build a Debian source package (`.dsc`, `.debian.tar.*`, `.orig.tar.*` for libcapsule 0.20190724.0 or later, which will require autoconf-archive 20160916-1~bpo8+1 or later if you are building from git.
-Put it in the top-level directory of `pressure-vessel`, for example:

-    dcmd cp ../build-area/libcapsule_0.20190402.0-0co1.dsc .

-There is experimental support in `sysroot/` for building a container for the build using debos, but it requires an unusual container (Debian jessie or SteamRT 1.5 'heavy' with a backport of meson) and so is not currently recommended.

 The relocatable install ends up in `_build/relocatable-install`.